 Which phrases or sentences related to tribal sovereignty and federalism in the essay are the most important or informative?
 Choose three and give your reason for each choice.
+Phrase 1: Why is this phrase or sentence important or informative?
+Phrase 2: Why is this phrase or sentence important or informative?
+Phrase 3: Why is this phrase or sentence important or informative?

-FEDERALISM AND AMERICAN INDIAN TRIBAL RIGHTS DOCUMENT SET
+SOURCE 3: FEDERALISM AND AMERICAN INDIAN TRIBAL RIGHTS CASE STUDIES